-When you picture an alcoholic or drug addict, you probably don’t picture your grandmother
+When you picture an alcoholic or drug addict, you probably don’t picture yourself as an elderly person

 Sure, she likes a glass of wine or two, and sure, she takes a lot of prescription pills, but who doesn’t?
 Most people think similarly.
 However, that needs to change.
 While people shouldn’t be quick to judge, they should become aware of the increase of substance abuse and addiction in the elderly.